dmittal-code/finiq/PROJECT_CONTEXT.md

 - Supabase is set up for data (and optionally auth).
 - `.env.local` is used for Supabase keys.

+## Linting and Build Notes
+- The project uses strict TypeScript/ESLint settings.
+- **Vercel builds will fail if there are unused variables or imports, or if `let` is used instead of `const` for variables that are never reassigned.**
+- Always remove unused variables/imports and prefer `const` for variables that are not reassigned.

 ## Recent fixes
 - Navigation bar is a client component for active link highlighting.
 - All `usePathname` imports removed from server components.
+- All unused variables/imports removed and `let` replaced with `const` where appropriate to ensure Vercel build passes.

 ## How I want to work
 - I want to build and improve each module incrementally.
 Please always use best practices for Next.js and Tailwind, and keep the UI fun and accessible for teens.